sillybun/vim-repl/README.md

 **repl_exit_command**

 It controls the command to exit different repl program correctly.
+(Notice: exitcommand depends on repl program not filetype of the current file, so if you want to specify exit command for program like 'ipython', please add `"ipython": "quit()"` in the dictionary)

 ```
 let g:repl_exit_commands = {